vachikasera/Flywire-Summer-Internship/README.md

 ## Trial-and-Error History

-### Attempt 1 — Direct ID Correspondence (invalid assumption)
+### Attempt 1 - Direct ID Correspondence (invalid assumption)

 The first instinct was to check for overlapping neuron IDs across datasets, on the assumption that some shared numbering convention might exist.
 This failed immediately: IDs are assigned independently per reconstruction pipeline and carry no cross-dataset meaning.
 A spot-check on Codex confirmed that a single ID value could refer to three unrelated neurons across MAOL, FAFB, and BANC.
-This confirmed that the problem must be solved purely through graph structure — node identity is uninformative.
+This confirmed that the problem must be solved purely through graph structure-- node identity is uninformative.

-### Attempt 2 — Strict Structural Matching (over-constrained)
+### Attempt 2 - Strict Structural Matching (over-constrained)

 The second approach enforced near-exact structural equivalence using local fingerprints: degree sequences, triangle counts, and higher-order neighborhood structure (2-hop neighbor degree profiles).

 This was too strict:
 - In the most rigorous version, the constraint search returned 0 valid circuits.
 No node correspondence satisfied exact induced-subgraph isomorphism once 2-hop context was required.
-- In relaxed versions (degree-pair fingerprints only, retained in the repository under the "old" tab), the method produced 3–7 node subgraphs that were verifiably isomorphic but biologically trivial in size.
+- In relaxed versions (degree-pair fingerprints only, retained in the repository under the "old" tab), the method produced 3-7 node subgraphs that were verifiably isomorphic but biologically trivial in size.

 Root cause: MAOL is substantially denser than FAFB (roughly 5x higher average degree), so even genuinely homologous neurons have very different absolute degree values once embedded in their respective connectomes.
 Exact or near-exact isomorphism is far too restrictive a model for cross-individual, cross-reconstruction biological data.
 Even bona fide conserved circuits do not preserve exact adjacency at the single-neuron level across animals!

-### Attempt 3 — Star-Based Structural Motifs
+### Attempt 3 - Star-Based Structural Motifs

 To get a guaranteed non-trivial result, the next approach searched for directed stars: a single hub neuron projecting to N leaf neurons, with no edges between leaves and no back-edges to the hub.
 Any two clean stars of the same size N are trivially isomorphic, so this structure is guaranteed identical across datasets by construction.

-This produced larger, more stable results, but the structure is biologically artificial -- real neural circuits are essentially never pure stars.
+This produced larger, more stable results, but the structure is biologically artificial-- real neural circuits are essentially never pure stars.
 A star match demonstrates that some large isomorphic substructure exists, but it doesn't represent a recognizable circuit motif.

-### Attempt 4 (Final) — Flow-Based Structural Role Alignment
+### Attempt 4 (Final) - Flow-Based Structural Role Alignment

 At this point, I stepped back and reconsidered the problem from a more biological perspective.
 In my CS3 class, we were taught a useful principle when designing graph algorithms: when strict algorithmic constraints fail, it often helps to relax the model toward naturally occurring structures in the system being modeled.